mackk7/mental-health-analyzer/README.md

 1. Clone the repository:
     `git clone "https://github.com/mackk7/mental-health-analyzer.git"`
+2. Activate GIT LFS ( if not installed , install it on device ) .
+3. Use GIT LFS INSTALL on terminal then GIT LFS PULL on terminal , it pulls the data to my_model file which was pointer to main my_model file (255mb).
-2. Create and activate a virtual environment.
+4  Create and activate a virtual environment.
-3. Install dependencies:
+5. Install dependencies:
     `pip install -r requirements.txt`
-4. Run the Streamlit app:
+6. Run the Streamlit app:
     `streamlit run app.py`

 ---